 One: T-minus 4 days 5 hours

-Bloody hell.
-“That’s not going to fly this time, mate.”
-She pushed her sunnies back up her nose, turned, and with a long stride unshaded the pair of incompetent guards.
-Paradise my ass.
+Lucy unbridled her hands from her hips.
+“Well, mates," she huffed, "that’s not going to fly this time.”
+She pushed her sunnies back up her nose, turned and unshaded the pair of incompetent sentinels with a long stride.

 Hurricane warnings typically make front-page news in the Caribbean, unless a more sinister storm evolves into full-blown murder.